Skip to content ↓

 • Drumming

-• Fieldwork
+• Embroidery

 • Latin

 Our aim is to develop young people who are responsible, resilient, thoughtful and aware of the world around them.
-The enrichment curriculum is designed to prepare them for life in modern Britain and equip them with the spiritual, moral, social and cultural skills to be respectful, tolerant, caring citizens.
+The enrichment curriculum is designed to prepare them for life in modern Britain and equip them with the spiritual, moral, social and cultural skills to be respectful, tolerant, caring citizens

 Key Stage 3